GuiTuring/TuringTest/UnifyIDTest/README.md

 - Android: Android Studio 3.1 /Java

 ## How to store images securely

 The method to store secure images is to store encrypted images to internal storage on devices.
 Encrypt algorithm: AES
-Encrypt key : generated and managed by KeyStore
+Encrypt key : generated and managed by KeyStore.